 Sweet Potato Casserole With Crumb Topping Recipe

 Note that these cupcakes have uncooked crumb topping baked into them.
 The crumbs won’t be noticeable if you don’t know they are there.
-However, they will make the cupcakes extra sweet, moist, and buttery and give the cake an ever so slight grainy texture – which led Bride and Groom 3.0 to incorrectly think that the cupcakes contained oatmeal.
+However, they will make the cupcakes extra sweet, moist, and buttery and give the cake an ever so slight grainy texture—which led Bride and Groom 3.0 to incorrectly think that the cupcakes contained oatmeal.
 (But if you think that sounds nice, then take a look at my perfect crumb topping, which does use rolled oats.)

 Sweet Potato Casserole Cupcakes With Crumb Topping

 - 2 t cinnamon

 - 3 C sugar

 - 1 1/2 C pureed sweet potatoes I used the kind from the can.
 Try to get the kind without corn syrup if you can.
 They have a really good one at Trader Joe's.

 - Unbaked crumb topping 1/2 C butter, 1 C flour, and 1 C brown sugar mixed by hand until crumbly

 In a large bowl, combine the sugar, sweet potatoes, and eggs.
 Beat until smooth.

 Slowly add the flour mixture and mix until fully incorporated.